Test make targets, invoked as

 Finally you will need to tell Toil from where to pull the Appliance image you’ve created (it uses the Toil release you have installed by default).
 To do this set the environment variable

 TOIL_APPLIANCE_SELFto the url of your image.
-For more info see Environment variable options.
+For more info see Environment Variables.

 Now you can launch your cluster!
-For more information see Toil Provisioner.
+For more information see Running a Workflow with Autoscaling.

 The Toil Appliance container can also be useful as a test environment since it can simulate a Toil cluster locally.
 An important caveat for this is autoscaling, since autoscaling will only work on an EC2 instance and cannot (at this time) be run on a local machine.

 To spin up a local cluster, start by using the following Docker run command to launch a Toil leader container:

 docker run \ --entrypoint=mesos-master \ --net=host \ -d \ --name=leader \ --volume=/home/jobStoreParentDir:/jobStoreParentDir \ quay.io/ucsc_cgl/toil:3.6.0 \ --registry=in_memory \ --ip=127.0.0.1 \ --port=5050 \ --allocation_interval=500ms

 A couple notes on this command: the

 -d flag tells Docker to run in daemon mode so

 the container will run in the background.
 To verify that the container is running you